KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_specular/README.md

 ### Specular-glossiness materials

 Materials that use the specular-glossiness workflow (`KHR_materials_pbrSpecularGlossiness`) can be converted with help of the `KHR_materials_ior`.
-The `ior` parameter has to be set to 0 or inf.
+The `ior` parameter has to be set to a high value like 1000.
 In JSON:

 ```json
 {